Introducing Kat Wolfe

 Kat has taught classes in a residential treatment placement and Sylvan Learning Center groups in Compton and L.A. school districts.
 She was the director of education for Dearborn Sylvan before raising her children.

 Since she acknowledged her youngest son’s medical diagnosis of Autism in the summer of 2015, she has begun work to shift her mindset about evidence-based behaviorism and its effectiveness.
-Along the way, she is aligning with Ross Greene’s CPS, Stuart Shanker’s Self-Reg, and Kelly Mahler OT ‘s Introception.
+Along the way, she is aligning Stuart Shanker’s Self-Reg, and Kelly Mahler OT ‘s Introception.
 These bottom approaches align with Mona Delahooke’s work as well.

 Kat is looking forward to working with all of you to advocate preventative measures over intervention strategies which lead to restraint and seclusion far too often.